NeilKerman/boilnode/README.md

 ## How to use BoilNode?

-Using boilnode is simple, just run: boilnode create <name of the project>
+Using boilnode is simple, just run: boilnode create <-name of the project->

 and it would create a directory with all the necessary files